Along with special exercises, you can also try to manage your pain with:

 Swimming can help you manage your pain and stay fit during your pregnancy.
 Strokes such as front crawl or even gentle walking in the water can all help.

 Different strokes can sometimes cause pain.
-It is best to do 1 stroke at each swim session to help learn if any particular one is causing your pain.
+It is best to do 1 stroke at each swim session to see if any particular one is causing your pain.
 Do whichever stroke is comfortable for you.

 Pregnancy yoga